 You can view the disassembled code for Thayer's Quest here.

-Simply burn the attached ROM code into a 27256 EPROM and plug it in to U33 located in the center of the lower board.
+Simply burn the attached ROM code onto a 27256 EPROM and plug it into U33 located in the center of the lower board.
 This does not plug into the small satellite board.

 Documentation is included in the download.

 The above is believed to be correct, and works fine for the author.
 No one is forcing you to do this.
 If you break your game, it's your fault!

 | LASER GAMES |